Find out the 'place of supply' rules for passenger transport and the VAT zero rating of public passenger transport if you supply it in the UK.

 If the transport services occur in countries outside the UK, you may be liable to account for any tax in those countries that is applicable on these services.

 If these occur in international airspace or waters, then you may not have to account for any tax on that part of the supply in any country.

 3.4 If you provide passenger transport in the UK but you belong outside the UK

 If you belong outside the UK, you have 2 options:

-If you’re not registered for VAT in the UK and your customer is registered for UK VAT, then your customer can account for VAT on your supplies under the reverse charge procedure – see Notice 741A Place of Supply of Services.
+If you’re not registered for VAT in the UK and your customer is registered for UK VAT, then your customer can account for VAT on your supplies under the reverse charge procedure — see Place of supply of services (VAT Notice 741A).

-If you’re not registered for VAT in the UK and your customer is not registered for UK VAT, then you’re liable to account for the VAT in the UK and you must register for VAT in the UK, if your supplies exceed the VAT registration threshold - see Notice 700/1: should I be registered for VAT.
+If you’re not registered for VAT in the UK and your customer is not registered for UK VAT, then you’re liable to account for the VAT in the UK and you must register for VAT in the UK, if your supplies exceed the VAT registration threshold — see Who should register for VAT (VAT Notice 700/1).

 3.5 How the supply of a pleasure cruise is treated

 If you provide a pleasure cruise, it may be treated as a single supply of passenger transport.
 If so, the element that takes place in the UK falls within the scope of UK VAT — see section 10.

 4.1 Circumstances where you can zero rate domestic passenger transport